ArneStenkrona/Prototype/README.md

 # Prototype

 Prototype is a simple 2D game/game engine.
 As of yet it is in a very rudimentary stage.
-This project is solely developed as a hobby and learning experience.
+This project is developed for personal educational purposes.

 It is written in C++ and uses [SDL](https://www.libsdl.org/).